Bank Closing Down? 5 Must-Know Strategies for Retirees

 "Switching banks may seem stressful, but it’s easier than you think.
 Make a checklist — set up your new account, redirect direct deposits like Social Security, update bill payments, and then close your old account once everything’s transferred," says Dvorkin.
 "The key is to take it slow and focus on the basics: checking balances, making payments, and using alerts to monitor activity."

-Credit unions are tied to the community.
-According to Alison Pahlkotter, innovation product designer and research analyst at GreenPath Financial Wellness, a non-profit financial wellness counseling service, they can be found throughout the country.
+Credit unions are tied to the community and can be found throughout the country, said Alison Pahlkotter, an innovation product designer and research analyst at GreenPath Financial Wellness, a non-profit financial wellness counseling service.

 “Credit unions for the average consumer are the identical experience,” says Pahlkotter.
-“I have my car loan through my credit union, a nice rewards credit card and my deposit and checking accounts, plus I have full online banking experience with them.”
+“I have my car loan through my credit union, a nice rewards credit card, and my deposit and checking accounts, plus I have a full online banking experience with them.”

 Related content